 Premium Tobacco Malawi Ltd ("PTML") operates in Malawi and is predominantly burley tobacco focused.
 PTML is the growing, buying and exporting company through PTID and/or Premium Tobacco Company US, Inc.) to the Issuer's end customers.
-Kanengo Tobacco Processors Ltd (KTPL) is the processing entity in Malawi.
+PTML is one of only three producers in Malawi permitted to export tobacco to the USA after proving to the US Customs and Border Protection Agency that all farms/farmers contracted by the Company are not subject of any forced labour claims.